em1e/em1e/README.md

 ![Main banner](https://github.com/em1e/em1e/blob/main/banners/Banner%20main%202.gif)
 ***
 ## 📑 Hey, I'm Emi
-A software engineer and entrepreneur from Helsinki, Finland.
-I've made things from websites, desktop applications, small video games, mobile apps to 3D designs, -animations and music.
-I also have experience with SEO, cyber security, etc. Regardless, I still tend to pick up new skills every now and then as I go.
-My general goal is to create meaningful things to others through code.
+A 19 yo software engineer and entrepreneur from Helsinki, Finland.
+I've made things from websites, desktop applications, small video games and mobile apps to 3D designs, -animations and music.
+I also have experience with SEO(search engine optimization) and cyber security.
+Though I might be a full rounded dev, I still love to pick up new skills and learn new things as I go C:

 <div id="profile-visits" align="center">
   <p>“Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep.” ~Scott Adams</p>
 </div>

+"In a way, coding is an art; the art of cerating what you what to happen" ~me

 ***
 ![Small banner](https://github.com/em1e/em1e/blob/main/banners/Banner%20small.gif)